 Newer phones use 3G or 4G networks, but there’s a certain logic to keeping an older handset in operation if it does everything that you need it to do.
 That's presuming your needs are based around telephony, texting and intermittent games of Snake.

 Snake is still a classic and will keep on rocking for as long as your handset does.
 But the bad news here is that your phone may soon become an exclusive games device, with two of the three major networks due to switch off their 2G services within the next 12 months.

 The precise date on which your older 2G-only phone loses connectivity will vary depending on your carrier.
 Bear in mind that there are only three actual networks that operate mobile telephony services in Australia, so if you’re using another brand, it’s actually an MVNO (Mobile Virtual Network Operator) running on one of those three networks.

-Telstra customers (and those of subsidiary/MVNO brands such as ALDImobile, Woolworths Mobile, CMobile Blue and Southern Classic) only have until 1 December 2016.
+Telstra customers (and those of subsidiary/MVNO brands such as ALDImobile, Woolworths Mobile, CMobile Blue and Southern Classic) had 2G services cut off on 1 December 2016.
 The only exception to this is Telstra service on Christmas Island.

 If you’re an Optus customer (or a customer of subsidiary/MVNO brands such as Virgin Mobile, amaysim, Vaya, Dodo and others), you’ve got a little while longer to use your 2G-only handset.
 Optus has indicated that it will cease 2G services on 1 April 2017.

 Vodafone customers (or those on its subsidiary/MVNO brands such as Lebara, Kogan Mobile and TPG) have until 30 September 2017, but Vodafone then changed that date through to 31 March 2018.
 Once that date passes, Vodafone will be the last of the three providers to kill off 2G.